Fruit & Herbal Teas -

 - Pop a teabag into your favourite mug - a glass one if you have one to see the colour infuse.

-- Then top up with boiling water.
+- Top up with boiling water.